-Now, with coronavirus seemingly here to stay and the world shifting to life online, the online GMAT will serve candidates looking to enroll in MBA and master’s programs beyond this fall.
+Now, with coronavirus seemingly here to stay and the world shifting to life online, the online GMAT will continue to serve candidates looking to enroll in MBA and master’s programs.

-The Executive Assessment Online, a GMAT-style test for Executive MBA candidates, will also be available to take until the end of 2020.
+The Executive Assessment Online, a GMAT-style test for Executive MBA candidates, will also be available to take through 2021.

 GMAT Online Exam vs. Test Center GMAT